Portrait of an Artist (Pool with Two Figures): Composition

 The creation of the painting and the breakdown of Hockney's relationship with Schlesinger were featured in the semi-fictional 1974 documentary A Bigger Splash, named after the 1967 Hockney painting.

+The swimming pool was a recurring motif in Hockney’s work of the 1960s and 1970s, inspired by his first impressions of Los Angeles, where pools were widespread in contrast to their rarity in England.
+Hockney also frequently explored the California landscape in his work, showing the region’s environment and lifestyle.